sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 A perceptron is the simplest case, and of course, the more layers we have, the more complex the mathematical derivation gets.
 Also, there are more complex and appropriate activation functions available, since the binary activation functions presents important disadvantages.

+The theory behind Deep Neural Networks is extense and complex, so we will not be explaining each step on detail; instead, we will stick with a general description of what is being done.
+A rigorous & exhaustive explanation of these models can be found in [Philipp Christian Petersen's Neural Network Theory](http://pc-petersen.eu/Neural_Network_Theory.pdf).

 #### 16.2 Assumptions
 - Artificial Neurons are arranged in layers, which are sequentially arranged.
 - Neurons within the same layer do not interact or communicate to each other.